aspeakman/SolisControl/README2.md

 _cron_before_ The app sets inverter times just before each of the defined charge/discharge periods (see below).
 It runs _cron_before_ minutes before the start of each period (default 20).

+_base_reserve_kwh_ This is a default energy reserve that the system tries to maintain in the battery as a contingency independently of daily needs
+(default 15% of _battery_capacity_ see below)

 ### solis_control settings

 _battery_capacity_ is the nominal stored energy of the battery at 100% State Of Charge (eg 7.1 = 2 * Pylontech US3000C with Nominal Capacity of 3.55 kWh each)